fossabot/Constellation/README.md

 This is a **work in progress** client for the upcoming Beam Constellation service, which replaces the existing Beam Liveloading system.

-Since Constellation itself has not yet been released (as of writing), this library is currently based on [a public draft of the protocol](https://dev.beam.pro/reference/liveloading/constellation-draft.pdf), and it will be revised once Constellation is released for public use.
+Since Constellation itself has not yet been released (as of writing), this library is currently based on [a public specification of the protocol](https://dev.beam.pro/reference/liveloading/constellation.pdf), and it will be revised once Constellation is released for public use.
 Consequently, at this stage, there is no guarantee it will work correctly.

-For example, handshaking has not been implemented yet.

 Regardless of this early stage, anticipated usage information has been included below.